Public Service Volunteer Opportunities!

 June 7, 2026

 CHICAGO IL: This 13.1-mile event through Chicago’s West Side weaves through vibrant and culturally diverse neighborhoods, starting and finishing in Garfield Park.
-Amateur radio volunteers assist with event and participant monitoring throughout the course while assisting various event teams with communications.
-Radio operators are organized through Rob Orr (K9RST) at Ham Radio Chicago.
+Amateur radio volunteers assist in several areas including monitoring event and participant safety at aid stations, assisting at pre-finish, mobile triage, net control and more.
+Radio operators are organized through Rob Orr (K9RST) at Ham Radio Chicago and those interested in volunteering may sign-up here.

 June 14, 2026

 SUGAR GROVE IL: This bicycle event provides 12, 28, 51, 73, 103, and 133-mile routes through the farmlands of Sugar Grove and nearby towns.
 Amateur radio operators provide rider support and communications on and along the route while coordinating with event officials.
-Radio volunteers are organized by Randy Broadwell (N9APP).
+Radio volunteers are organized by Terrence Pogge (K2POG) and the Kane County ARES team in cooperation with Kane County Office of Emergency Management (OEM).

 June 20, 2026